quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/configuration-resource-usage-and-scheduler-factory.md

 ---
-title: 'Lesson 10: Configuration, Resource Usage and SchedulerFactory'
+title: 'Configuration, Resource Usage and SchedulerFactory'
 ---

 Quartz is architected in modular way, and therefore to get it running, several components need to be "snapped" together.